It’s all about living and learning together. . .

 Students at the University of Mary Washington are entitled to a community that is conducive to their safety, personal growth, and academic success.
 By providing expectations for responsible conduct, and by having a judicial system that responds when community standards may have been violated, the University seeks to maintain a balance between the rights of individual community members and the rights of the community as a whole.

-The judicial system includes the Director of Judicial Affairs and Community Responsibility, the Associate Director of Judicial Affairs, professional members of the Residence Life staff, the Student Conduct Hearing Board, and the Judicial Review Board (JRB).
+The judicial system includes the Director of Judicial Affairs and Community Responsibility, the Associate Coordinator of Judicial Affairs, professional members of the Residence Life staff, the Student Conduct Hearing Board, and the Judicial Review Board (JRB).
 (The Honor Council is a separate entity, and is not a part of the judicial system.)

 Judicial Affairs and Community Responsibility